Derry Herlangga

-Derry Herlangga (born 12 July 1995) is an Indonesian professional footballer who plays as a full-back for Tornado.
+Derry Herlangga (born 12 July 1995) is an Indonesian professional footballer who plays as a full-back for Championship club Sriwijaya.

 Career

 PS TIRA (TIRA-Persikabo)

 In 2018, Derry signed a contract with Indonesian Liga 1 club PS TIRA.
 He made his league debut on 21 April 2018 against PSM Makassar at the Andi Mattalatta Stadium, Makassar.

 Sriwijaya

 He was signed for Sriwijaya to play in Liga 2 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Muba Babel United

 In 2021, Derry signed a contract with Indonesian Liga 2 club Muba Babel United.
 He made his league debut on 6 October 2021 against Sriwijaya at the Gelora Sriwijaya Stadium, Palembang.